gruvin/gmaple/README.md

 Example: [gruvin9x](https://github.com/gruvin/gruvin9x).
 No way I can justify that, as a small time hobbyist.

 ### Open Source for the Win!
 [KiCAD](http://kicad-pcb.org/) is still my favourite.
-I it for most of my stuff.
-It's full open source and free, as in speach and as in beer.
+I use it for most my stuff.
+It's fully open source and free, as in speach and as in beer.
 It's a no brainer.

 ### Creative Commons share-a-like CC-BY-SA 2.0 License